 TAP THE GRAPH

-Every month, over a quarter of a billion people play one of Activision Blizzard’s mobile games or cheer on their favorite esports team.
+Every month, around a quarter of a billion people play one of Activision Blizzard’s mobile games.
 This highly passionate and engaged audience is an incredible platform for high-performance advertising.

 Insights to help you make meaningful connections with your consumers.